doc4child/cheat-sheets/aspire.md

 to enter CLI use Alt +F2

 login as root blank pwd.
+change root password by using command - passwd-root

 use nmtui to enter wifi settings and connect to wifi